BlockResearchGroup/compas_tno/README.md

 # compas_thrust

-Compas_thrust perform masonry assessment by performinig optimisation with multiple objectives in Thrust Networks.
+Compas_thrust performs masonry assessment by means of optimisation with multiple objectives in Funicular Thrust Networks.